NatureLog - My Nature & Nature Travel Blog

 As always, please contact your local wildlife rehabilitator if you find a bird or newborn chick, or any animal, in need.

-One of the things that I love about Bee Eaters is how fast they must be to actually catch a bee.
-And to think that they have resistance to their stings is amazing to me.
-So, despite how much I appreciate bees and the role that they play in our ecosystem, I typically sit and watch in fascination as the Bee Eaters swiftly grab their prey, faster than the human eye can process.
+One of the things that I love about Bee Eaters is how fast they must be to catch a bee.
+And to think that they have resistance to their stings is amazing.
+So, despite how much I appreciate bees and the role that they play in our ecosystem, I typically sit and watch in fascination as the Bee Eaters swiftly grab their prey, faster than the human eye can even process.

 Today, I stopped to watch them amidst the off and on rains through the part of the rainforest here in Mission Beach, Queensland.
 Far North Queensland (FNQ) has a good share of Bee Eaters but you’re not always guaranteed to see them.
 I didn’t know if I would today, given the weather.
 But I came upon a couple of them happily hunting right outside of the B&B where I am staying.
 So I sat in fascination to see if there were any bugs available on such a wet day.
 I’d watch them come and go with what seemed to be not much luck – beaks empty, and so they’d try again – heads turning this way and that, as if they were seeing something, and any second ready for the kill.
 After hopes of catching a photo of one mid-flight (man and camera vs. swifter bird), and careening my neck almost straight up to watch, I had just decided to give up and do something a bit less taxing when it happened…. the little Bee Eater who had been so patient with his human stalker, caught a big green butterfly.